compas-dev/compas/README.md

 ## Contributing

-If you want to contribute, check out our [developer guidelines](https://compas-dev.github.io/main/devguide.html).
+If you want to contribute, check out the [contribution guidelines](https://compas-dev.github.io/main/contributions.html).

 ## License